-Nonaccrual loans were \$2,449,000 and \$8,377,000 at December 31, 2011 and 2010, respectively.
-The gross amount of interest income that would have been recognized on nonaccrual loans was \$128,000 for 2011 and \$341,000 for 2010.
-None of this interest income was included in net income for 2011 or 2010.
+Nonaccrual loans were \$2.4 million at December 31, 2012 and 2011.
+The gross amount of interest income that would have been recognized on nonaccrual loans was \$75 thousand for 2012 and \$128 thousand for 2011.
+None of this interest income was included in net income for 2012 or 2011.
 Management evaluates the financial condition of these borrowers and the value of any collateral on these loans.
 The results of these evaluations are used to estimate the amount of losses which may be realized on the disposition of these nonaccrual loans.
-Nonaccrual loans that were evaluated for impairment at December 31, 2011 totaled \$2,449,000 and had \$197,000 in specific allocations.
+Nonaccrual loans that were evaluated for impairment at December 31, 2012 totaled \$2.4 million and had \$230 thousand in specific allocations.

-Foreclosed property increased to \$2,378,000 at December 31, 2011, compared to \$1,783,000 at December 31, 2010.
+Foreclosed property increased to \$2.9 million at December 31, 2012, compared to \$2.4 million at December 31, 2011.
 When the property is sold, the difference between the amount of other real estate owned and the settlement proceeds is recognized as a gain or loss on the sale of other real estate owned.
-A loss of \$361,000 was recognized on the sale of other real estate owned during 2011.
+A net gain of \$13 thousand was recognized on the sale of other real estate owned during 2012.
+A net loss of \$361 thousand was recognized on the sale of other real estate owned during 2011.

-Total loans past due 90 days or more and still accruing interest were \$94,000 or 0.02%, \$10,000 or less than 0.01%, and \$13,000 or less than 0.01% of total loans at December 31, 2011, 2010, and 2009, respectively.
-The loans past due 90 days or more and still accruing interest are secured and in the process of collection; therefore, they are not classified as nonaccrual.
+Total loans past due 90 days or more and still accruing interest were \$208 thousand or 0.05%, \$94 thousand or 0.02%, and \$10 thousand or less than 0.01% of total loans at December 31, 2012, 2011, and 2010, respectively.
+The loans past due 90 days or more and still accruing interest are well secured and in the process of collection; therefore, they are not classified as nonaccrual.